paulhartono/challenge-requirements/email-abstraction-failover.md

 or other red flags?
 Does object-oriented code follows principles such as the single responsibility principle?
 Is the coding style consistent with the language's guidelines?
 Is it consistent throughout the codebase?
-- **Testing**: Your code must be testable.
-If you run out of time and cannot add the necessary testing be prepared to answer questions so that we get a feel for your testing skills.
+- **Testing**: Your code **must be testable**.
+PLease demostrate area where testing is needed (you don't have to cover 100% test coverage) so that we get a feel for your testing skills.
+Comment on what sort of test strategy you would do, for other parts of the code

 ## Submission Requirements
 - Please upload your solution and provide a link to your git repository